EaETopoi/EaETopoi.github.io/_pages/cv.md

 Research experience
 ======
+* Summer 2025: Summer Research Associate
+  * Topos Institute
+  * Duties: Worked with Sophie Libkind on a project the dynamics of attractor lattices in terms of double categories.
+I also worked with Kevin Carlson on a project on exponentiability of virtual double categories.
+  * Supervisors: <a href="https://slibkind.github.io/" rel="noopener" target="_blank">Sophie Libkind</a> and <a href="https://topos.institute/people/kevin-carlson/" rel="noopener" target="_blank">Kevin Carlson</a>

 * Summer 2023: Undergraduate Research Assistant
   * University of Calgary
   * Duties: Investigated a 2D-limited data edge detection problem.